sws2apps/sws2apps-docs/organized/docs/app-overview/navigation.md

 ---
-sidebar_position: 2
+sidebar_position: 3
 ---

-# User interface navigation
+# App navigation

-You can access all features of Organized app easily from the Home page dashboard.
+Once you've [registered](/organized/docs/onboarding/register-and-login.md) your account and joined your congregation, you'll land on the home page.
+From here, you can easily access all the features of the Organized app through the Home page dashboard.
 Let's take a closer look!

 ## Home page dashboard